-Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the California Code of Regulations, Title 2, Section 1131.2 State Controller's Minimum Audit Requirements for California Special Districts.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.